Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 ```

-To tackle this, we download the necessary dependency (which I thought the `preinstall.sh` script would've taken care of)
+To tackle this, we download the necessary dependency
 ```bash
 $ sudo apt install libssl-dev -y
 $ make clean